Hardcore Notes: Nine Questions to Help You Understand the Picking and Processing of High-Quality Green Tea

 Hardcore Notes: Nine Questions to Help You Understand the Picking and Processing of High-Quality Green Tea-2

 “Let grow large, pick small” refers to picking one bud with one leaf after the tea bud has grown to one bud with two or three leaves.
-The produced in this way generally has a bluish-green color, a yellowish-green , and a mellow taste.
+The green tea produced in this way generally has a bluish-green color, a yellowish-green , and a mellow taste.
 However, due to the loss of the tender green quality in its dried appearance, it does not look attractive and is difficult to sell at a good price.

 Can buds be mixed during picking?